 Global File Cache software deploys on commodity hardware or on top of a Windows Server 2012 R2, Windows Server 2016, or Windows 2019 instance, using either a physical or virtual server instance.

-Global File Cache core instance is deployed in your cloud environment of choice where the authoritative data resides in Cloud Volumes file shares (Cloud Volumes ONTAP, Cloud Volumes Service, or Azure NetApp Files).
+Global File Cache core instance is deployed in your cloud environment of choice where the authoritative data resides in Cloud Volumes file shares (Cloud Volumes ONTAP, Cloud Volumes Service, Azure NetApp Files, or Amazon FSx for NetApp ONTAP).
 Additionally, each branch office requires a GFC edge instance containing the intelligent file cache, which can be deployed on a virtual or physical Windows Server instance.

 Note: the initial core instance is typically deployed as a License Management Server, which activates your site-based subscription with the the GFC subscription service.
 More about the License Management Service (LMS) can be found in the Pricing & Licensing FAQ or Global File Cache user guide available in our download portal.